openmv/openmv/src/lib/libtf/README.md

 labels, net = tf.load_builtin_model('person_detection')
 ```

-For mroe information on how to OpenMV Tensorflow Python module, see the [documentation](https://docs.openmv.io/library/omv.tf.html)
+For more information on how to OpenMV Tensorflow Python module, see the [documentation](https://docs.openmv.io/library/omv.tf.html)